Richard Bell (director)

+Bell got his start in the film industry writing and directing the micro-budgeted, 60 minute drama Two Brothers.

+He is a graduate of Studio 58, the professional theatre training program at Langara College.

 Awards

 In 2020, Bell was nominated for a Canadian Screen Award for co-writing the original song "I've Got A Big One" with composer Bramwell Tovey for Brotherhood.
 He was previously nominated with Tovey in 2007 for a Genie Award for co-writing the song "In a Heartbeat" for his film Eighteen.
 Vancouver newspaper Xtra West awarded him Visual Artist of the Year for the same film at their annual Hero Awards that year.